What to Expect and How to Plan

 -Our pickup and drop-off times are an estimate.
-We are at a remote lodge and factors may arise which are beyond our control such as bad weather, other guest arrivals, departures… We will always do our best to be as punctual as possible.
+We are a remote lodge and factors may arise which are beyond our control such as bad weather, other guest arrivals, departures… We will always do our best to be as punctual as possible.

--All packages include breakfast on your first morning through lunch on your last day.
+-Packages include breakfast on your first morning through lunch on your last day.

--Lodge attire is casual and comfortable.
+-Lodge attire is casual.

 -For special dietary needs please let us know when you make your reservation and upon arrival.

 -We have a hot tub, yoga studio and a massage therapist (at an additional cost).
 Cross-country skiing and phat tire/snow bikes are available for you at any time.
 Wi-Fi/internet, mobile phone service and satellite t.v. are included.

 -Guide and staff gratuity are not included in your package.
 Cash is preferred (plan ahead) and credit cards are accepted.